Christmas Column, 2017

 Christianity’s emphasis on the worth of the individual makes such power as Lenin claimed, and Washington now claims, unthinkable.
 Be we religious or be we not, our celebration of Christ’s birthday celebrates a religion that made us masters of our souls and of our political life on Earth.
 Such a religion as this is worth holding on to even by atheists.

-As we enter into 2016, Western civilization, the product of thousands of years of striving, hangs in the balance.
+As we enter into 2018, Western civilization, the product of thousands of years of striving, is in decline.
 Degeneracy is everywhere before our eyes.
 As the West sinks into tyranny, will Western peoples defend their liberty and their souls, or will they sink into the tyranny, which again has raised its ugly and all devouring head?